-- Resident survey.
-The resident survey was available in online and postage-paid printed formats.
-Residents could take the survey in English and Spanish.
+- printed formats.
+Residents could take the survey in English or Spanish.
 A total of 569 surveys were completed. - Stakeholder survey.
 By participating in the survey, stakeholders had the opportunity to consider the fair housing landscape in Santa Fe, including the extent to which particular public and private actions create or exacerbate fair housing issues in the city of Santa Fe.
 A total of 18 stakeholders participated. - Focus group with residents with disabilities.
 The Life Link, a local nonprofit organization providing addiction and mental health services to Santa Fe's most vulnerable residents hosted a focus group with 13 member clients at the Santa Fe Clubhouse.
 Participants described their experience seeking housing in Santa Fe and accessing community assets-jobs, education, transportation, public amenities. - Two community open house meetings.
-At each community open house, attendees reviewed and discussed key findings from the demographic and segregation/integration analyses and maps; prioritized housing and community needs; shared their stories of housing in Santa Fe; and identified community needs, potential fair housing issues and aspirational ideas for Santa Fe.
+At each community open house, attendees - reviewed and discussed key findings from the demographic and segregation/integration analyses and HUD AFFH maps; prioritized housing and community needs; shared their stories of housing in Santa Fe; and identified community needs, potential fair housing issues and aspirational ideas for Santa Fe.
 All materials were available in English and Spanish and interpretation was available; a total of 40 residents and stakeholders participated.

-Public comment period.
+■ Public comment period.
 The AFH was made available for public comment between September 1 and September 30, 2017.
 Residents had the opportunity to submit comments via email, by phone, and in person at the public hearing (see below).